Internship Training Manual

 D. Seminars

-The internship at IU CAPS offers a series of specialized seminars each year.
-The subject matter of these specialized seminars are: 1) Diversity, 2) Time-Limited Psychodynamic Therapy, 3) Cognitive/Behavioral Therapy, and 4) Couples Therapy.
-The DoT in consultation with the TC assigns responsibility for each of these seminars to a psychologist from the TC.
-Subject matter for weekly topical seminars is discussed with TC members.
-A schedule for these weekly seminars is developed by the DoT.
+The Associate Director of Training, in consultation with the training committee, assigns responsibility for each of these seminars to a psychologist from the training committee or CAPS staff who have additional experience in the content area.
+Subject matter for weekly topical seminars is discussed with training committee members.
+A schedule for these weekly seminars is developed by the Associate Director of Training.
 Responsibility for facilitating these seminars is shared among the entire CAPS staff and mental health professionals from outside CAPS.
-The DoT makes these assignments.
-Journal study is an opportunity for interns to research recent literature and share articles related to University Counseling Center work with each other.
-A psychologist from the TC facilitates discussion of these articles with the intern cohort.
-Interns’ are expected prepare for and participate in the seminar experiences.
+The Associate Director of Training makes these assignments.
+Some seminars require additional reading in preparation for the seminar.
+Interns will be given advance notice of reading requirements, so they may be able to complete reading during their case management after their clinical paperwork has been completed.
+Interns are expected to prepare for and participate in all the seminar experiences.

 E. Roles and Relationships among Professional Staff and Interns

 The relationships between interns and professional staff are multifaceted.
 As a Center, staff members strive to integrate interns as full members of our clinical staff, not just “trainees.”
-At the same time, professional staff recognize that interns are ‘trainees’ with the single-most important objective of completing their degree requirements and preparing to function as independent psychologists.
+At the same time, professional staff recognize that interns are "trainees" with the single-most important objective of completing their degree requirements and preparing to function as independent psychologists.
 This duality has the potential to create uncertainty and confusion concerning relationships and behavior.
 The following are guidelines and suggestions designed to help interns and staff navigate these complex relationships:

 • All CAPS and SACS staff are in a position to provide evaluative feedback concerning interns.
 This necessarily means that professional staff in particular must remain conscious of the inherent power differential between themselves and interns.